terra-money/warp-sdk/README.md

 # warp-sdk

-WarpSdk provides a Typescript API for interacting with warp protocol, the automation protocol for the Cosmos ecosystem.
-The SDK provides a simple way to interact with the warp protocol's contracts, allowing developers to perform operations such as creating and managing jobs, templates, and accounts.
+The Warp SDK provides a Typescript API for interacting with Warp Protocol, the decentralized automation tool for the Cosmos ecosystem.
+Warp allows developers to create novel features or experiences for their users through cost-efficient, on-chain automation—no smart contract changes necessary.

+The SDK provides a simple way to interact with Warp Protocol's contracts to automatically execute transactions in the future based on any available on-chain data.
+The trigger for execution is referred to as a condition, and the corresponding job encompasses the executable message.
+Warp jobs are submitted to a job queue, where participants called keepers monitor the conditions and—once met—execute the pre-signed job message.

+Read on below, check out the [docs](https://docs.warp.money/) for more information, or [get in touch](https://docs.google.com/forms/d/e/1FAIpQLSeYGdWL9tIHC3BP2riYXtT_cyZVDMGKrrSH0JCPCdV3PtZGyg/viewform) with the team to start building with Warp.

 ## Installation